What can we do to keep our gardens looking their best in July? Paraic, our garden expert, is sharing his tips for caring

 - Prune back the tops of apple and pear trees.
 Remove the long growth at the top of the fruit trees to allow more light through to the developing fruit.
 This will also reduce the vigour in the trees and encourage more fruiting next summer.

 - Deadhead roses after their first flush of flowers.
 Deadheading is the removal of old or faded blooms, it will ensure roses flower from now until early winter.
 After deadheading, feed the roses.
 Apply a dressing of Rose Food now and again in early august.
 This will encourage new growth and ensure your roses will produce new flowers all summer long.
 July is also a great time to plant new scented rose varieties to add additional colour and scent to your garden or patio pots.
 Want to know more about planting, growing and pruning roses?
 Read our blog here.

 - Now is the time to plan ahead for autumn, winter and spring.
 July is the time to sow flowering bedding plants from seed as the temperatures are ideal for germination.
 Scented wallflowers, winter flowering pansies, forget-me-nots and sweet williams are all wonderful flowers to plant now for colour later in the year.
 A Wallflower such as Persian Carpet is a truly lovely dwarf variety that covers the ground and will creates a riot of colour next March, April and May.

 - If you have a favourite plant you would like to see again later in the year, then consider propagating the plant.
 Simply, take cuttings from the plants, dip the base into organic rooting powder and place the cutting into a plastic pot of moist compost.
-The cuttings should be short and about 6 inches thick.
+The cuttings should be short, about 6 inches long.
 Next, cover the pot with a white, light plastic bag and place on your window sill.
 The cuttings will produce new roots in three weeks time.
 Then you can simply pot them up for further growth.